 Respira (Breathe) Roll-On

-Let your breath flow freely and your mind stay clear.
-Respira, a revitalizing roll-on blend designed to support natural respiratory wellness and promote a sense of clarity wherever you go.
-Powered by a fusion of purifying essential oils, this compact remedy is your pocket-sized breath of fresh air.
+A revitalizing roll-on blend designed to promote a sense of clarity wherever you go.
+Powered by a fusion of energising essential oils, this compact remedy is your pocket-sized breath of fresh air.

 Cool, herbal, citrus, invigorating, fresh.

-Capric Caprylic Triglyceride, Melaleuca Alternifolia Leaf Oil (Tea Tree), Mentha Piperita Oil (Peppermint), Citrus Hystrix Peel Oil (Kaffir Lime), Eucalyptus Globulus Leaf Oil (Eucalyptus), Pogostemon Cablin Leaf Oil (Patchouli), Tocopheryl Acetate (Vitamin E)
+Capric Caprylic Triglyceride, Melaleuca Alternifolia Leaf Oil (Tea Tree), Mentha Piperita Oil (Peppermint), Citrus Aurantifolia (Lime) Oil, Eucalyptus Globulus Leaf Oil (Eucalyptus), Boswellia Carterii (Frankincense) Oil, Leptospermum Scoparium (Manuka) Leaf Oil, Tocopheryl Acetate (Vitamin E)

 Choose options